 The Butcher Rose is a ladies first social house.
-In addition to our traditional bed and breakfast offering, we offer a membership program for those looking for a home away from home, a co-working environment and a place to host or attend social events and parties.
+We offer a membership program for those looking for a home away from home, a co-working environment and a place to host or attend social events and parties.

 For more information about memberships check out the membership section of our site.